vi/forsnapshotfs/README.md

 * Compression support;
 * Efficient storage of incremental snapshots (fsfs's deduplication is simpler and won't work when offsets do change);
 * Random access to stored files, FUSE interface;
-* Both can accept snapshot input from stdin.
+* Both can accept snapshot input from stdin;
+* Newer backups depend on earlier ones.